 Your last fee to NWSC is only due upon confirmation of pregnancy by ultrasound.
 NWSC will continue to work with you and your surrogate through multiple transfers, and will help you find a different surrogate if a failure was related to your chosen surrogate.

-In our more than 20 years of experience, we have never had a surrogate want to keep an intended parent’s baby.
+In our 25 years of experience, we have never had a surrogate want to keep an intended parent’s baby.
 Surrogates are aware from the beginning that the baby is not theirs, genetically or practically, and report that they do not experience the same level of bonding as they did with their own children.

 Even in the extremely unlikely event that your surrogate decided she wanted to keep your baby, legal precedent is on your side.
 Under the current system, no court in Oregon has ever granted custody to a gestational surrogate.
 In addition, it is likely that you will establish your parental rights before the birth of your child.

 There are well-established procedures in Oregon, Washington, California and Colorado to create the intended parents’ legal rights.
 Both parties enter into a contract before the surrogacy begins.
 If the surrogate is married, her spouse must also be a party to the contract.
 The contract includes the terms required for the parties prior to conception, during the pregnancy, and after the birth.

 There must also be a legal proceeding to create the intended parents’ legal relationship with the child, terminate the surrogate’s relationship with the child, and grant the intended parents the right to make medical decisions for the baby after he or she is born.
 The particular proceedings used depend on the intended parents’ specific circumstances and preferences.